Rainham, Kent: Facilities

 Rainham has a small shopping area, including the Rainham Shopping Centre precinct, with a few major shops.
 The precinct was built in the 1970s after the old church school building was demolished.
 The school originally opened in 1846 it was a community centre for the last few years of its life.
 The school (St Margaret's) had moved to the old senior school building in Orchard Street in 1967.

 Rainham is home to the first ever oast house theatre, where the Rainham Theatrical Society (RaTS) puts on regular performances.

 Local media

 Newspapers

 Local newspapers for Rainham include the Medway Messenger, published by the KM Group.
 The area also has free newspapers in the Medway Extra (KM Group) and yourmedway (KOS Media).

 In 2011 Medway News and Medway Standard, both published by Kent Regional News and Media were closed.

+Television

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the Bluebell Hill TV transmitter.

 Radio

 The local commercial radio station for Rainham is KMFM Medway, owned by the KM Group.
 Medway is also served by community radio station Radio Sunlight.
-The area can also receive the county wide stations BBC Radio Kent, Heart and Smooth.
+The area can also receive the county wide stations BBC Radio Kent, Heart South and Smooth.